Nebraska Medicaid School-Based Services

 Read MoreShow Less

-Guidance for the NEBMAC program can be found in the Nebraska Education-Based Medicaid Administrative Claiming Guide.
-This guide was approved by Centers for Medicare and Medicaid Services in January 2018.
-The guide includes information for schools and other interested parties on the appropriate methods for claiming reimbursement for Medicaid administrative activities performed in the school setting.
+Guidance for the NEBMAC program can be found in the Nebraska Education–Based Medicaid Administrative Claiming Guide.
+This Guide was approved by Centers for Medicare and Medicaid Services in November of 2013.
+The purpose of the Nebraska Education-Based Medicaid Administrative Claiming Guide is to inform schools and other interested parties on the appropriate methods for claiming reimbursement for the costs of Medicaid administrative activities performed in the school setting.

 The NEBMAC Guide can be found in the Resources section on this page.